Mukeshthenraj/employee-network-link-prediction/README.md

 ## 📜 License

-This project is open for educational and non-commercial use.
+This project is open for educational and non-commercial use under the MIT license.